Updated on December 10, 2024

 Home care can help relieve many common symptoms of tonsillitis.
 Remedies include:

-• Drink plenty of fluids — Warm water, herbal tea, and broth can all provide comfort to your throat and tonsils
+• Drink plenty of fluids — Warm water, herbal tea, and broth can all provide comfort to your throat and tonsils.

-• Gargle warm salt water — Mix ½ teaspoon of salt with 8 ounces of warm water
+• Gargle warm salt water — Mix ½ teaspoon of salt with 8 ounces of warm water to help relieve discomfort and prevent infection.

-• Avoid caffeine, alcohol, and crunchy foods — Alcohol and caffeine are dehydrating, and crunchy foods can irritate the throat
+• Avoid caffeine, alcohol, and crunchy foods — Alcohol and caffeine are dehydrating, and crunchy foods can irritate the throat.

 Professional Treatments